UMM-CSci-3601/intro-to-git/README.md

 * All the files with merge conflicts will be listed in the "Conflicted Files" panel on the right hand side.
 * Select a file with a conflict.
-That should bring up a GUI for resolving merge conflicts with one version (`master` in this case) on the top left, the version were trying to merge in (e.g., `pat-and-chris-greetings`) on the top right, and the `Output` (the result of the merge) at the bottom.
+That should bring up a GUI for resolving merge conflicts with one version (`main` in this case) on the top left, the version were trying to merge in (e.g., `pat-and-chris-greetings`) on the top right, and the `Output` (the result of the merge) at the bottom.
 * You can then choose sections (using the checkboxes) that you want to include